 - to build a culture of student retention

-The Center for Teacher Preparation in conjunction with the academic departments and programs provides the academic advice for the pre-education major undergraduate students.
+The Center for Academic Success in conjunction with the academic departments and programs provides the academic advice for the pre-education major undergraduate students.
 Each department and program provide academic advice for undergraduate and graduate education major students.